Skip to content

 3. Include date of generation, as the replicability will evolve as the LLM increases in sophistication

 3. Ethical use.
 All researchers must follow guidelines specified by the institutional IRB.
+Further, all research subjects should be protected from:

 i. unsafe systems